braedeningersoll/haab_movies/source/angelapicks.rst

 ~~~~~~~~~~~~~~

 A forty-something preschool teacher looks to the personals for a change of
 pace and a relationship, with hilarious results.
+Cited from IMDb

 **Starring:** Diane Lane, John Cusack, Elizabeth Perkins.